intuit/wasabi/contrib/demo-plugin/README.md

 plugin is displayed in a modal dialog.

-For that to work, since we are using Angular JS, we need to have loaded the controller code so that the controller can be used by the template when the plugin dialog is displayed.
+For that to work, since we are using Angular JS, we need to have loaded the controller code so that the controller can be used with the template when the plugin dialog is displayed.
 That is done automatically when the UI starts up by the initialization code mentioned above.
 The file specified by the ctrl property of the plugin definition (plugins/demo-plugin/ctrl.js in the example above) is loaded into the browser (basically by dynamically constructing a script tag and inserting it into the